brikis98/yevgeniy-brikman-homepage/_posts/2010-03-28-2010-crossfit-games-northern-california.md

 the workouts will be until a few days before the actual event.
-Since the workouts can contain almost anything - long distance running, sprinting, olympic weight lifting, powerlifting, gymnastics, rowing, climbing, kettlebells, jumping, etc - athletes have to train all aspects of their fitness equally.
+Since the workouts can contain almost anything - long distance running, sprinting, olympic weight lifting, powerlifting, gymnastics, rowing, climbing, kettlebells, jumping, etc. - athletes have to train all aspects of their fitness equally.
 For the NorCal qualifier, each athlete was scheduled for [two workouts on Saturday](http://games2010.crossfit.com/blog/2010/03/norcal_sectional_wods/).
 My first workout was at 1PM: